oracle/truffleruby/doc/user/interop.md

 are a kind of special-form - they are implemented as a special case in the call-site logic.
 They are not being provided by `BasicObject` or `Kernel` as you may expect.
-This means that for example `#method` isn't available, and you can't use it to get the method for `#to_a` on a foreign object, as it it's a special-form, not a method.
+This means that for example `#method` isn't available, and you can't use it to get the method for `#to_a` on a foreign object, as it is a special-form, not a method.